smurail/vino/README.md

     pipenv run ./manage.py migrate

+To import all samples in `data/samples` directory run this command (don't forget to specify your username):

+    pipenv run ./manage.py populatedb <username>

 You want to completely reset whole ViNO database without messing with Django users and groups?
 Just do: